SallySoul/escape/README.md

 There are 2 - 3 steps to getting renders out of escape.
 First, a histogram file must be created using the `sample` command, in conjunction with a `SampleConfig` file.
 Multiple histogram files can be merged with the `merge` command.
-A histogram file can than be rendered using either the `draw` or `stl` commands using their respective config files.
+A histogram file can than be rendered using the `draw`  commands and a draw config file.

 ### Sampling